Pand161/SoftUni-React-Project/README.md

     - User can login in system after successful registration with email and password.
     - The service automatically creates a session and returns an authorization token, that will be used for requests.
 The session is stored in browser's Local storage.
-    - Path for registration and login is stored in authAPI.js file
+    - Path for registration and login is stored in authService.js file
-    - Registration require username, valid email, telephone number and password.
+    - Registration require username, valid email and password.

 ### DEMO USERS